 - Clean the mushrooms with a dry paper towel, scrape out the dirt only.
 Slice them more or less all the same thickness.

 - Put a large pan to heat.
-Add the 2 tablespoons of olive oil, mushrooms and mix well.
+Add the 2 tablespoons of olive oil, and when hot add mushrooms .
+Leave until they squeak when you move them.

 - Add the garlic, salt and pepper.
 The mushrooms will release some juice, stirring occasionally to prevent sticking.
 Let them 5 -7 minutes add the jalapeño, if using